Co-authored with Victoria Bowers, Ph.D. candidate, Saybrook University.

 - Appreciating each moment of life.

-To develop a comprehensive and valid measure of spiritually-oriented mature happiness, we need research on the seven key constituents of mature happiness and develop operational definitions:
+To develop a comprehensive and valid measure of spiritually-oriented mature happiness, more research needs to be done on the seven key constituents of mature happiness and develop operational definitions:

 - Inner serenity or tranquility;

 - Being at peace with one’s conscience and thoughts;